secdev/scapy/doc/scapy/development.rst

 UTScapy is a small Python program that reads a campaign of tests, runs the campaign with Scapy and generates a report indicating test status.
 The report may be in one of four formats, text, ansi, HTML or LaTeX.

 Three basic test containers exist with UTScapy, a unit test, a test set and a test campaign.
 A unit test is a list of Scapy commands that will be run by Scapy or a derived work of Scapy.
 Evaluation of the last command in the unit test will determine the end result of the individual unit test.
 A test set is a group of unit tests with some association.
 A test campaign consists of one or more test sets.
 Test sets and unit tests can be given keywords to form logical groupings.
 When running a campaign, tests may be selected by keyword.
-This allows the user to run tests within a desired grouping.
+This allows the user to run tests within the desired grouping.

 For each unit test, test set and campaign, a CRC32 of the test is calculated and displayed as a signature of that test.
 This test signature is sufficient to determine that the actual test run was the one expected and not one that has been modified.
 In case your dealing with evil people that try to modify or corrupt the file without changing the CRC32, a global SHA1 is computed on the whole file.